developit/chime/README.md

 # 🔔 chime

+> NOTE: This project is **no longer actively maintained.** For an actively maintained, decentralized and open-source social network check out github.com/tootsuite/mastodon

 chime is a social network in the form of a RESTful API.
 Currently under development, use at your own risk!

 There is a running instance of chime you can play with @ https://chime.social